West Indian cricket team in England in 1928

-The West Indian cricket team that toured England in the 1928 season was the first to play Test cricket.
+The West Indies cricket team that toured England in the 1928 season was the first to play Test cricket.
 The team was not very successful, losing all three Tests by an innings and winning only five of the 30 first-class matches played.

 The background to the tour

 In 1926, the Imperial Cricket Conference, forerunner of the International Cricket Council, allowed for the first time delegates from India, New Zealand and the West Indies to attend.
 The three were invited to organise themselves into cricket boards that could, in future, select representative teams to take part in Test matches, which had hitherto been restricted to sides from England, Australia and South Africa.

 The West Indian cricket tour of England in 1928 was the first of these new Test-playing ventures, and it was backed heavily by the cricket establishment because of the success of the 1923 West Indian cricket team in England, when the side won 12 matches.